nrwl/nx-cloud-helm/aws-guide/AWS-GUIDE.md

 ```

 3. Install the External Secrets Operator
+   2. We'll be using the [External Secrets operators](https://external-secrets.io/) to sync our Kubernetes secrets with the "AWS Secrets Manager"
    1. Add the External Secrets Helm repo `helm repo add external-secrets https://charts.external-secrets.io`
-   2. Install the External Secrets operators:
+   3. Install the External Secrets operators:

    ```shell
    helm install external-secrets \